Employee Retention Credit 2021 Eligibility

 Qualifications:

-In order for your business to qualify for the ERC, you have to be considered a qualified employer, in which there are two ways to qualify, however, the requirements vary from 2020 to 2021.
+In order for your business to qualify for the ERC, you have to be considered a qualified employer.
+There are two ways to qualify; however, the requirements vary from 2020 to 2021.

-In 2020, you may qualify by showing that you experienced a decrease in sales of more than 50% in any one calendar quarter when compared to the same quarter of 2019 (See chart below for details).
-Or you were either fully or partially shut down due to a mandatory order from a Federal, state, or local government agency, and not due to voluntary reasons.
+In 2020, you may qualify by showing that your sales decreased by more than 50% in any one calendar quarter compared to the same quarter of 2019 (See chart below for details).
+Or you were either fully or partially shut down due to a mandatory order from a Federal, state, or local government agency and not due to voluntary reasons.

-If qualifying by means of gross receipts reduction, the business will receive the credit on the entire quarter they qualify for and the following quarter, until the reduction in gross receipts is reduced to less than 20%.
+If qualifying by means of gross receipts reduction, the business will receive the credit for the entire quarter they qualify for and the following quarter until the reduction in gross receipts is less than 20%.

-If qualifying by means of a mandated shutdown, you may only apply employee wages paid during the mandated shutdown, which is to be calculated by the number of days and not by the quarter.
+If qualifying through a mandated shutdown, you may only apply employee wages paid during the shutdown, which are to be calculated by the number of days and not by the quarter.

 In 2021, you may qualify for the Employee Retention Credit by showing that you had a decrease in sales of only 20% in any one calendar quarter when compared to the same quarter of 2019.
 To qualify for the first quarter of 2021, you may use your fourth quarter of 2020 sales or the first quarter of 2021 for your analysis (See chart below for details).
 The alternative qualifying method remains the same as 2020, based on if you have to have been either fully or partially shut down due to a mandatory order from a Federal, state, or local government agency, and not due to voluntary reasons.